ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Calldata is a non-modifiable, non-persistent area in a smart contract that behaves like [memory](/developers/docs/smart-contracts/anatomy/#memory).
 While calldata persists on-chain as part of the blockchain's [history logs](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html?highlight=memory#logs), it is not stored as a part of Ethereum's state.
 Because calldata does not touch any part of Ethereum's state, it is cheaper to use compared to `memory` or `storage`.

-The `calldata` keyword is also used in Solidity to pass data to a smart contract function at execution time.
+The `calldata` keyword is also used in Solidity to pass arguments to a smart contract function at execution time.
 Calldata identifies the function being called during a transaction and holds inputs to the function in the form of an arbitrary sequence of bytes.

 In the context of optimistic rollups, `calldata` is used to send compressed transaction data to the on-chain contract.
 The rollup operator adds a new batch by calling the required function in the rollup contract and passing the compressed data as function arguments.